 In addition to bags, you may also be interested in these FoodSaver brand containers:

-FoodSaver Vacuum Zipper Bag Adapter – This little attachment is only available from the manufacturer.
-It sells for about $8 and is required for sealing the zipper style FoodSaver bags, which are great for everyday foods such as cheese and deli meats that you use and need to reseal often.
+FoodSaver Vacuum Zipper Bag Adapter – This little attachment is hard to find on Amazon, and don’t bother.
+This is a rare exception to the rule of bargain shopping, but you’ll find the best buy from the manufacturer (not on the vacuum sealer, just on this accessory).
+It sells for about $8 and is required for sealing the zipper style FoodSaver bags, which are great for everyday foods such as cheese and deli meats that you need to open and reseal often.

 This model can also accommodate the same accessories as the FoodSaver 4840 2-in-1 System, including: